10 Easy Steps to Successfully Finding A Virtual Assistant

-When interviewing a property management virtual assistant, most of your interview questions can be similar to when you are interviewing an in-person team member.
+When virtually meeting a property management virtual assistant for the first time, most of your initial meeting questions can be similar to when you are interviewing an in-person team member.
 Remember: virtual contractors are real people!
 They should understand your business, be capable of doing the job, and fit well with your full team and company culture.

 Tell them a little bit about the company (include what the company does, the history, the vision, and core values)

 Discuss the role, responsibilities, and the key performance indicators